Friday, February 28, 2025

 Kindness is beauty, a robust joy, an infectious charm.
 I've been reminded recently that we are spiritual beings experiencing this human form made of flesh in all its glorious imperfections.
 In all its miraculous intelligence.

 I don't want kindness and consideration to go out of fashion for the instant gratification some seek for validation in artificial sources.
-If we could be a little kinder, more thoughtful, and empathetic, maybe the world would too.
+If we could be a little kinder, more thoughtful, and empathetic, maybe the world would be too.
 What we share is contagious.

 Being polite is elegance and it doesn't cost a dime.